bravecollective/timerboard/README.md

 ### Upgrading

-* Run "./update" from the repo root to pull the latest version, all the latest packages, and migrate the DB (_This will destroy your previous data by default, be very carefull_).
+* Run "./update" from the repo root to pull the latest version, all the latest packages, and migrate the DB with any changes.

 ### Contributing To TimerBoard